Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already provide readOnlyHint and idempotentHint.
-The description adds that the tool is free (no credits consumed) and details the return structure including checks and tampered array.
-This provides behavioral context beyond annotations.
+Annotations already indicate readOnlyHint and idempotentHint.
+Description adds that it is free and consumes no credits, and details the checks performed.
+This provides additional behavioral context beyond annotations, though does not cover potential errors or rate limits.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.